syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ## EAN-13

-`EAN-13`, based on the `UPC-A` standard.
+The `EAN-13`  standard is based on the `UPC-A` standard..
 As like `UPC-A`, it supports only the numeric character.
 It encodes the 12 digits of input data with the check digit at its end.

 * This difference between the `UPCA` and `EAN13` is that number system used in the `EAN13` is 2 digits ranges from 00 to 99 whereas the number system used in `UPCA` is single digits range from 0 to 9.